Gabriele Lucci

 Anansi Team

-I was the lead (and basically the only) developer of “APA Cloud”, a suite of server side applications that would gather, store, and visualize air quality sensor data.
-Mainly developed using Node.js (LoopBack 3 and Sails.js) for the backend, and Angular v1 for the frontend stuff.
+I was the lead developer of “APA Cloud”, a suite of server side applications that would gather, store, and visualize air quality sensor data.
+Mainly developed using Node.js (LoopBack 3 and Sails.js) for the backend, and Angular v1 for the frontend.

 Projects